tychovbh/expressjs-ip-control/README.md

 ## Config

-Optionally you can create an .env file an add your whitelist:
+Optionally you can create a .env file an add your whitelist:

 ``
 EXPRESSJS_IP_WHITELIST="127.0.0.1, 192.168.10.10"